 Slow Roasted Boneless Leg of Lamb

 Lamb is served on family dinner tables around the world during Easter celebrations and if anyone knows how to cook lamb, it’s the Greeks!
-Try this low and slow fool proof roasting method for the most delicious Boneless Leg of Lamb.
+Try this low and slow foolproof roasting method for the most delicious Boneless Leg of Lamb.
 Serve it to your family with a side of amazing creamy Mashed Potatoes or any of these 40 Amazing Easter Side Dishes for a fabulous Easter feast.
+Another great lamb dish is our Herb Crusted Grilled Leg of Lamb if you like your lamb still medium rare.

 Helpful Items for This Recipe